tcouture/docker-python-ssh-tidal-dl/README.md

 openssl passwd -6 your_password_in_clear_text
 ```

-Or you could use `-e PASSWORD='your_password_in_clear_text'`, run the container once and remove `-e PASSWORD` and run the container again, as the hash will be permanently written to `/config/password_hash.conf` as mentioned above.
+Or you could add `-e PASSWORD='your_password_in_clear_text'` to your `docker run` command, run the container once and remove it again, as further runs will use the hash in `/config/password_hash.conf` as mentioned above.

 ## SSH keys